Free Trial vs Freemium: How to Choose and Model the Right SaaS Access Strategy Before Launch

 Common mistakes founders make

-How to use Stavia to compare free trial and freemium
+How to compare free trial and freemium

 The easiest way to pressure-test this decision is to model both options with the same traffic assumptions.